kseistrup/help/README.md

 # help

-Because mksh didn't have a ‘help’ command
+Because mksh didn't have a `help` command.